Path methods for strong shift equivalence of positive matrices: Introduction

 Using the Connection Theorem, we are able to show that positive real matrices SSE over $\mathbb R_+$ are SSE over $\mathbb R_+$ through positive matrices (Theorem \ref{positivetheorem}).
 As a consequence, primitive positive trace matrices over a subfield $\mathcal U$ of $\mathbb R$ which are SSE over $\mathbb R_+$ must also be SSE over $\mathcal U_+$ (Theorem \ref{field}).

-Altogether, for positive matrices SSE over a dense subring $\mathcal U$ of $\mathbb R$, the current paper reduces the gap between SSE over $\mathbb R_+$ and SSE over $\mathcal U_+$, and indicates the utility of investigating SSE of positive matrices over $\mathbb R_+$.
+Altogether, for positive matrices SSE over a dense subring $\mathcal U$ of $\mathbb R$, the current paper reduces the gap between SSE over $\mathbb R_+$ and SSE over $\mathcal U_+$, and provides further evidence for the utility of investigating SSE of positive matrices over $\mathbb R_+$.
 This is a problem to which more standard mathematics (e.g. fiber bundles, linear algebra) can be applied, as seen in \cite{KR1,KR2,KR3,KR4,KR5} and the current paper.
+So, we suggest splitting into three parts the problem of understanding when two positive matrices over a dense subring $\mathcal U$ of $\mathbb R$ are SSE over $\mathcal U_+$: \begin{enumerate} \item Assuming $A$ and $B$ SSE over $\mathbb R$, prove they are SSE over $\mathbb R_+$. \item Assuming $A$ and $B$ SSE over $\mathbb R_+$, determine whether they are SSE over $\mathcal U_+$. \item Understand the refinement of SE over $\mathcal U$ by SSE over $\mathcal U$. \end{enumerate}

 We now say a little about the organization of the paper.

 In Section \ref{elemsec}, we explain the decomposition of SSE into row splittings, column splittings and diagonal refactorizations, and provide some basic technical results essential for the sequel.
 The results of this section hold over quite general rings, and refine the basic Williams theory.